“Are you ready to order, sir?”

 “Well.
 What, um…what do you want with me?”
 Aleksir asked, hoping Egil didn’t notice the waver in his voice.

-But it was Egil— the great northern beast, hero of a thousand stories, confidant of the Oracle of Damael and enemy of Unity.
+But it was Egil— the great northern wolf, hero of a thousand stories, confidant of the Oracle of Damael and enemy of Unity.
 Of course Egil noticed.
-He tipped his head to the side, studying Aleksir.
+He tipped his head to one side, studying Aleksir.
 This time his smile was slow, knowing.
 “Are you afraid of me?”

 “Holding a meeting with a known criminal in a dingy alley?
-Quite the step up.”
+Yeah, quite the step up.”

 “You’re not a criminal.
 You’re a hero.”

-Egil sighed.
+Egil snorted.
 “You put too much faith in stories, kid.”

 “There’s a difference between doing good and being a hero,” Egil pointed out.
 “And there are stories that call me a monster, too.
 What of those?”

 “There are less of those,” Aleksir said with a shrug.
 “And Unity’s the only one spreading ‘em.
 That’s telling.”

 Egil raised an eyebrow, then surprised Aleksir by laughing.
 The sound echoed in the hollow alley – it didn’t seem to fit in this dark, dingy place.
 “Alright, fair,” Egil said, shaking his head.
 “I like you, Aleksir Bardon.
 I do wish you hadn’t run from me, though.”
 He wrinkled his nose and looked around the alley.
 “That restaurant would’ve been a nicer place to talk.”

 “You never answered my question.”

 “What do I want with you.
 Alright, fine, straight to business, it is.”
 Egil frowned, and even this expression seemed too…innocent.
 Certainly not what Aleksir had expected.
 “Something big happened on Unity Island today, and I want to know what it was.
 I have it on good authority that if anyone can tell me, it’s you.”

-Egil recoiled at the Oracle’s name, falling back a step.
 In his life, Aleksir had met with his fair share of demons.
 He knew how deceiving looks could be, how a bright smile and a youthful face can hide the darkest shadows.
-This friendly young man— seemingly not older than thirty— had almost fooled Aleksir.
+This young man— seemingly not older than thirty— had almost fooled Aleksir.